fewrux/fewrux/README.md

 Hi there 🔆 I'm Felipe
 ####
-Full-Stack Software Developer specialized in the JavaScript ecosystem.
+Software Engineer specialized in Solidity and the JavaScript ecosystem.
 ##

 <!--